vscheyer/computer_vision/README.md

 !["Dataset"](https://github.com/vscheyer/computer_vision/blob/main/documentation/four-layer_cnn_58_layers.png)
 *Fig. 3: 1 convolutional layer vs. a 4 convolutional layers CNN*

 To gain understanding of CNNs, we started with a very simple model that only contained 1 convolutional layer.
-To improve the performace we modified the model to contain 4 convolutional layers.
-For a dataset of this size, adding a few more layers allows the model to extract more features and improve performance.
-Adding many more additional layers wouldn't necessarily improve the model though because images only contain so many meaningful features.
+In an attempt to improve the performace, we modified the model to contain 4 convolutional layers.
+For a dataset of this size, however, it appears that adding additional layers doesn't improve performance.
+This is likely due to overfitting; adding additional layers wouldn't necessarily improve the model because images only contain so many meaningful features.
+It is also possible that the simplicity of the images in this dataset could contribute to overfitting as well.

 ## Design Decisions